AlaaEl-DinAhmed/AlaaEl-DinAhmed/README.md

-<h1 align="center">Hi, Alaa El-Din Ahmed</h1>
+<h1 align="center">Hi, I'm Alaa El-Din Ahmed</h1>
-<h3 align="center">A product-minded developer who cares about the "Why" - Why build this feature? and How will it help the users?, who have a great passion for Web accessibility, Web performance, and building strong project architecture with all performance techniques.</h3>
+<h3 align="left">A product-minded developer who cares about the "Why" - Why build this feature? and How will it help the users?, who have a great passion for Web accessibility, Web performance, and building strong project architecture with all performance techniques.</h3>

 - 🌱 I’m currently learning **React, React Native, NestJS**